ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 ### Dangerous: Conda/Miniconda

-It's tricky to fully decouple your usage from `defaults` due to hard coding of the defaults channels in the `conda` code base.
+It's tricky to fully decouple your conda usage from the `defaults` channel, because it is hard-coded in some places the `miniconda` code.

-The conda developers have [deprecated](https://github.com/conda/conda/pull/14288) the implicit adding `defaults` and [are moving to remove it completely](https://github.com/conda/conda/issues/14217).

-The safest option is to install the `conda-forge` distribution.
-This has the added benefit of installing `mamba` from the beginning and is the [recommended method of installation](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) by the `mamba` devs.

 During the writing of this post, a colleague could not stop their `miniconda` installation from using the `defaults` channel, even when `defaults` was not in the channels list (we double and triple checked everything).
 After testing, several people also observed the same issue.
 We (thanks James and Helena) eventually tracked the bug to (we think) the `miniconda` + `libmamba` solver.

+The conda developers have [deprecated](https://github.com/conda/conda/pull/14288) the implicit adding `defaults` and [are moving to remove it completely](https://github.com/conda/conda/issues/14217).

+The safest option is to install the `conda-forge` distribution.
+This has the added benefit of installing `mamba` from the very beginning and is the [recommended method of installation](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) by the `mamba` devs.

 To test your setup, remove the `defaults` channel (see above) try to install `fonts-anaconda`, which is accessible only via `defaults`.
 Warning: this will access the Anaconda defaults channel!
 Also check to see if you are using the `classic` or `libmamba` solver by running `conda config --show | grep "solver:"`